jokoprastiyo/illustratr/readme.txt

 == Changelog ==

+= 1.1.2 - Aug 12 2014 =
+* Make theme screenshot GPL-compatible.

+= 1.1.1 - Aug 5 2014 =
+* Make Portfolio Page Template always available but add a check if Jetpack Portfolio is availble before the query in the Portfolio page template runs.

+= 1.1 - Aug 5 2014 =
+* Remove Portfolio page template if Jetpack Portfolio is not available.

 = 1.0 - Apr 10 2014 =
 * Initial release.

-= 1.1 - Aug 5, 2014 =
-* Remove Portfolio page template if Jetpack Portfolio is not available.

-= 1.1.1 - Aug 5, 2014 =
-* Make Portfolio Page Template always available but add a check if Jetpack Portfolio is availble before the query in the Portfolio page template runs.